 Using schema markup on your website is a way to give search engines more details about your content.
 Think of it as giving clues to search engines so they can display your website’s information in a more attractive and informative way.
 For example, if you have a movie website, you can use a movie snippet to show key details like cast and release date.

-Pro tip: Use Schema Markup Validator Tool to verify schema markup on your pages.
+Pro tip: Use Schema Markup Validator Tool to help validate your page schema and optimise it for any Search Engine.

 XML Sitemap and Crawl Budget